marco262/my_wiki/data/onednd/class/barbarian.md

 A subclass is a specialization that grants you special features at certain Barbarian levels.
 For the rest of your career, you gain each of your subclass's features that are of your Barbarian level and lower.

 ### Level 3: Primal Knowledge

 You gain proficiency in another skill of your choice from the list of skills available to Barbarians at level 1.

 In addition, while your Rage is active, you can channel primal power when you attempt certain tasks; whenever you make an ability check using one of the following skills, you can make it as a Strength check even if it normally uses a different ability: Acrobatics, Intimidation, Perception, Stealth, or Survival.
 When you use this ability, your Strength represents primal power coursing through you, honing your agility and senses.

 ### Level 4: Ability Score Improvement

 You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.

 As shown on the Barbarian table, you gain this feature again at levels 8, 12, 16, and 19.

 ### Level 5: Extra Attack

 You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Level 5: Fast Movement

 Your speed increases by 10 feet while you aren't wearing Heavy Armor.

 ### Level 7: Feral Instinct

 Your instincts are so honed that you have Advantage on Initiative rolls.

 ### Level 7: Instinctive Pounce

-As part of the Bonus Action you take to enter your Rage, you can move up to half your Speed.
+As part of the Bonus Action you take to enter your Rage, you can Move up to half your Speed.

 ### Level 9: Brutal Strike

 If you use Reckless Attack, you can forgo Advantage on the next attack roll you make on your turn with a Strength-based attack.
 If that attack hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or Unarmed Strike, and you can cause one Brutal Strike effect of your choice.
 You have the following effect options.

 ***Forceful Blow.*** The target is pushed 15 feet straight away from you.
 You can then Move up to half your Speed straight toward the target without provoking Opportunity Attacks.
 ***Hamstring Blow.*** The target's Speed is reduced by 15 feet until the start of your next turn.

 ### Level 11: Relentless Rage

 Your Rage can keep you fighting despite grievous wounds.
 If you drop to 0 Hit Points while your Rage is active and don't die outright, you can make a DC 10 Constitution saving throw.
 If you succeed, your Hit Points instead change to a number equal to twice your Barbarian level.

 Each time you use this feature after the first, the DC increases by 5.
 When you finish a Short Rest or Long Rest, the DC resets to 10.

 ### Level 13: Brutal Strike Improvement

 You have honed new ways to attack furiously.
 The following effects are now among your Brutal Strike options.

 Staggering Blow.
 The target has Disadvantage on the next saving throw it makes, and it can't make Opportunity Attacks until the start of your next turn.
 Sundering Blow.
 Your blow leaves an opening in the creature's defense for an ally until the start of your next turn.
 The next attack roll made by another creature against the target gains a bonus to that roll equal to your Rage Damage.

 ### Level 15: Persistent Rage

-If you roll Initiative and have no uses of Rage remaining, you regain one expended use of it.
+When you roll Initiative, you can regain all expended uses of Rage.
+After you regain uses of Rage in this way, you can't do so again until you finish a Long Rest.

 In addition, your Rage is so fierce that it now lasts for 10 minutes without you needing to do anything to extend it from round to round.
-The Rage ends early if you have the Unconscious condition or don Heavy Armor.
+The Rage ends early if you have the Unconscious, not the Incapacitated, condition or don Heavy Armor.

 ### Level 17: Brutal Strike Improvement

 The extra damage your Brutal Strike deals increases to 2d10.
 In addition, you can use two different Brutal Strike effects when you use your Brutal Strike feature.

 ### Level 18: Indomitable Might

 If your total for a Strength check or Strength saving throw is less than your Strength score, you can use that score in place of the total.

 ### Level 20: Primal Champion

 You embody primal power.
-Your Strength and Constitution scores increase by 4, and their maximum is now 24.
+Your Strength and Constitution scores increase by 4, and their maximum is now 26.

 # Barbarian Subclasses